lingchensanwen/QUD-eval-data-collection-flask/README.md

 You need to set the url to your database url under app.py.

 You can install the dependency from <code>conda env create -f environment.yml -p xxx </code>

-Run <code>flask run</code>, you will host a webpage for your data collection.
+Run <code>!flask run</code>, you will host a webpage for your data collection.
 In our implementation, we use heroku to host it.